Heidi Schlegel Receives Conservatory's Outstanding Graduating Senior Award

 Meet Heidi Schlegel

-Major: Cinema and digital arts
+Major: Cinema arts

 Minor: Business management